Sv443-Network/SvCoreLib/docs.md

 <!-- #MARKER Functions -->
 # Functions
 This section tells you all about the static functions SCL offers.
-You have to call these without the `new` keyword.
+You have to call these *without* creating a class instance using the `new` keyword.

 <br>